FirespriteLtd/website/site/content/games/pages/the-playroom.md

       src: /images/uploads/work-theplayroom-screen1.jpg
 facebook_pixel: []
 ---
-### This is your playroom
+### Open the door to a world of fun

 Pre-installed on every PlayStation®4, THE PLAYROOM is available straight out of the box.

+Make new friends and reveal the AR Bots that live inside your DUALSHOCK 4 wireless controller.
+Use the touchpad to flick them onto your screen and then see how they react to your on-camera actions.
+Wave to them or kick and swat them across the room.

+Summon the smart, cheeky robot named ASOBI and have fun together in your own living room or challenge a friend to a holographic game of Air Hockey using your DUALSHOCK 4 wireless controller's motion controls.

 Combining the Playstation Camera with the unique features of the DUALSHOCK 4 wireless controller, THE PLAYROOM is chock full of augmented reality fun.

 Ignite your imagination with a variety of different and engaging experiences!